 - Tips

-This tour is for the travel lovers who have got limited time bound and wants to explore all the major historical ancient places of Kathmandu as well as Namobuddha and Panauti.
-It covers UNESCO World Heritage sites of Kathmandu which includes Pashupatinath temple the holy place of Hindu religion, Boudanath Stupa the biggest Stupa in Nepal, Swayambhunath Stupa known as monkey temple and Kathmandu Durbar Square once the royal palace of Nepal.
+This tour is perfect for travel enthusiasts with limited time who wish to explore the major historical sites of Kathmandu, as well as Namobuddha and Panauti.
+It includes visits to UNESCO World Heritage sites in Kathmandu, such as the Pashupatinath Temple, a sacred Hindu site, the Boudhanath Stupa, the largest stupa in Nepal, the Swayambhunath Stupa, also known as the Monkey Temple, and the Kathmandu Durbar Square, which was once the royal palace of Nepal.

-Panauti is a Newari town around 32 km southeast of Kathmandu is one of the oldest towns in Nepal, with many temples dating back to the 15th Century or earlier.
-It proves to be a touristy heritage site with many temples, stupas and statues, with the added charm green paddy fields.
+Panauti, a Newari town located about 32 km southeast of Kathmandu, is one of the oldest towns in Nepal, featuring many temples dating back to the 15th century or earlier.
+It is a popular heritage site with numerous temples, stupas, and statues, complemented by the picturesque green paddy fields.

-Namobuddha with old Thrangu Tashi Yangtse Monastery is the most important Buddhist pilgrimage sites in Nepal and the holiest in the world.
-It is known as the place where the Buddha, in a previous life as a prince Namura, gave his body to a starving tigress and her cubs.
+Namobuddha, home to the ancient Thrangu Tashi Yangtse Monastery, is one of the most significant Buddhist pilgrimage sites in Nepal and among the holiest in the world.
+It is renowned as the place where the Buddha, in a previous life as Prince Namura, offered his body to a starving tigress and her cubs.

 - We offer pick and drop off service from Hotels inside Kathmandu city ring road.
 For hotels outside ring road you need to pay additional charge.